 The full written recipe can be found in the recipe card below.

-Step 1: Cook the onion in vegan butter for about 5-6 minutes over medium-high heat.
-Add in the minced garlic and continue to cook for 1-2 minutes.
+Step 1: Cook the onion in vegan butter for 5-6 minutes over medium-high heat.
+Add the minced garlic and cook for 1-2 minutes more.

-Step 2: Toss in the dry orzo and toast in the pan for 2-3 minutes.
+Step 2: Add the dry orzo and toast in the pan for 2-3 minutes.

-Step 3: Too much water from the can will result in a thinner orzo instead of a rich and creamy texture.
-To achieve this, gently scoop all the coconut cream off the top of the can first before adding a little water to make up 1 cup.
+Step 3: Scoop the coconut cream off the top of the can first before adding a little water to make up 1 cup.

 Step 4: Pour in the vegetable broth, coconut milk, pinch of Kosher salt and black pepper.

-Step 3: Bring to a boil then cover and reduce to a simmer over medium-low heat for 10-12 minutes, stirring often to make sure the orzo doesn’t stick to the bottom of the pan.
+Step 5: Bring to a boil then cover and reduce to a simmer over medium-low heat for 10-12 minutes, stirring occasionally.

-Step 4: Turn off the heat and stir in the vegan parmesan.
-Letting it sit for a few minutes will allow it to continue to thicken.
+Step 6: Turn off the heat and stir in the vegan parm.
+Let the orzo sit for a few minutes to thicken before serving.

 Substitutions & Variations